Parasites (again) a health hazard

 Parasite infections have traditionally been associated with poor hygiene (particularly contaminated food), often combined with weakened immune systems due to malnutrition or other diseases.
 To this day, parasitic diseases remain a major threat to public health worldwide.

-One of the most well-known parasites is Plasmodium malariae , the cause of malaria.
-As is well known, this is one of the most common diseases worldwide, killing at least 409,000 people in 2019 alone [ https://www.who.int/news-room/fact-sheets/detail/malaria ].
+One of the best-known parasites is Plasmodium malariae, the causative agent of malaria.
+As is well known, this is one of the most common diseases worldwide, to which at least 409,000 people died in 2019 alone [https://www.who.int/news-room/fact-sheets/detail/malaria].

 In traditional medical terms, parasitic infections are primarily a Third World problem.
 Unfortunately, the situation has changed considerably; it's no longer a distant concern.